HendriSA/WSB-TOR/README.md

 3. Within the Windows Features pop-up menu, select the "Windows Sandbox" checkbox.
 4. Press OK (You may need to restart your PC.)

->**NOTE:** A CPU with hardware virtualization enabled is required, as well as Virtualization capabilities enabled in BIOS. for more information on the requirements of running Windows Sandbox visit: https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-sandbox/windows-sandbox-overview
+>**NOTE:** A CPU with hardware virtualization enabled is required, as well as Virtualization capabilities enabled in BIOS.
+For more information on the requirements of running Windows Sandbox, visit: https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-sandbox/windows-sandbox-overview

 ### Installation
-1. <a href="https://github.com/HendriSA/WSB-TOR/releases">Download</a> the latest WSB-TOR realease executable.
+1. <a href="https://github.com/HendriSA/WSB-TOR/releases">Download</a> the latest WSB-TOR release executable.
 2. Navigate the Setup Wizard and install the project in the desired location<br />
--**NOTE:** Changing this location will require changes to the powershell script - see <a href="#usage">Usage</a></li>
+-**NOTE:** Changing this location will require changes to the PowerShell script - see <a href="#usage">Usage</a></li>
 3. Launch the application using the "WSB-TOR.wsb" shortcut.
 <br />

 >**NOTE:** Auto-starting the application post-installation will throw an error.
 This is benign and can be ignored.
-Instead use the WSB-TOR.wsb shortcut to launch your Sandbox.
+Instead, use the WSB-TOR.wsb shortcut to launch your Sandbox.

 <p align="right">(<a href="#top">back to top</a>)</p>